mrf0rtuna4/bbs-mod/ROADMAP.md

 - [ ] Add /bbs film stop
 - [ ] Teleport to model block
 - [ ] Morph entity selectors
+- [ ] Base form options for shadows (vanilla and iris)
+- [ ] Add color to extruded form
+- [ ] Add step interpolation / break down a segment into more

 Considerations: